Building a Customer-Centric Culture: 6 Ways to Make It Real

 How do you build a customer-centric culture?

-When employees see the positive impact of their work on real customers, work feels more meaningful.
-Customer-centric cultures also tend to have better communication, clearer purpose, and more recognition—all factors that improve employee engagement and retention.
+When people see how their work helps real customers, the job feels more meaningful.
+Customer-centric workplaces also tend to have better communication, clearer purpose, and more recognition - all things that make people want to stay.